kennedysgarage/kennedysgarage/_posts/2015-10-21-how-we-got-bacon-and-eggs.md

 <iframe width="960" height="720" src="https://www.youtube.com/embed/KLudEZpMjKU" frameborder="0" allowfullscreen></iframe>

-<p>Edward says that the newspaper throughout the country that had the headlines that said "4,500 physicians urge heavy breakfasts in order to improve the health of the american people".
+<p>Edward says that the newspaper throughout the country that had the headlines that said: "4,500 physicians urge heavy breakfasts in order to improve the health of the American people".
 I decided to do a quick search to see if anyone else found any archives from old newspapers and I came up empty handed.
-So, I searched for myself and found an article in the Schenectady Gazette from August 21, 1922 with the headline "<a href="https://news.google.com/newspapers?nid=1917&dat=19220831&id=y00hAAAAIBAJ&sjid=HoIFAAAAIBAJ&pg=4608,5199245&hl=en">Physicians urge a heavy breakfast</a>".</p>
+So, I searched for myself and found an article in the Schenectady Gazette from August 21, 1922, with the headline "<a href="https://news.google.com/newspapers?nid=1917&dat=19220831&id=y00hAAAAIBAJ&sjid=HoIFAAAAIBAJ&pg=4608,5199245&hl=en">Physicians urge a heavy breakfast</a>".</p>

 {% image posts/how-we-got-bacon-and-eggs/schenectady-gazette-08-31-1922.png %}
 <p>And here is article up close.</p>